Kenneth-Macharia/harvest-validator/README.md

     `python -m venv {name_of_your_virtualenv}`

-3. Activate the virtualenv and install the app dependancies in it:
+3. Activate the virtual environment and install the app dependancies

-    Unix/Linux: `source ./{name_of_your_virtualenv}/bin/activate`
+    Unix: `source ./{name_of_your_virtualenv}/bin/activate`
     Windows: `source ./{name_of_your_virtualenv}/Scripts/activate`

     `pip install -r requirements.txt`

-4.
+4. Run the app passing the path to the `harvest_data_set` folder as an argument.
+This folder contained within the repo folder, contains the app test data:

+    `python run.py ./harvest_data_set`